tomahg/Gulla.Episerver.SqlStudio/README.md

 ![AI buttons](img/ai.png "AI buttons")

+A list over table/column-names for the current database + a list content type ids/names/descriptions will be sent to the OpenAI API.

 ## IntelliSense / AutoComplete

 IntelliSense is added for all tables in the database, both Episerver tables and any custom tables you might have.
 The IntelliSense function will trigger after every key-up, with an exception for some special keys.
 The IntelliSense popup can be closed with [ESC].